 Like all the work we do at the Royal Opera House it could not happen without the people who work behind the scenes, so I wanted to introduce you to the dedicated technical team who are making this all happen.
 We’ll look at the work of the content team in another blog.

-Then there is the Technology team who are working behind the scenes with staff from all over the house to perform a major upgrade of the supporting systems and databases that hold the data and ultimately sell the tickets.
+Then there is the Technology team who is working behind the scenes with staff from all over the house to perform a major upgrade of the supporting systems and databases that hold the data and ultimately sell the tickets.
 Experienced and skilled techies though they are, they’re not your typical IT crowd - including a cellist, an actor, writer, dancer, and an ex-orchestra pit manager.
-Head of IT Chris and his team have to make sure the behind the scenes systems are safe, secure and responsive for both the website and the box office.
+Head of IT Chris and his team have to make sure the behind-the-scenes systems are safe, secure and responsive for both the website and the box office.

-We also have a partner in all this; POP will be building the ticketing system and have taken on the formidable challenge of building an online sales system capable of handling our busiest periods without the need for a waiting room.
-They have a long history working with arts venues in the UK, previously creating the system that sends you our emails as well as our iPhone ticketing app.
-They’re currently working on a new select-a-seat tool which will be simpler to use than the current incarnation and works on other devices that don’t support Flash.
-Their next task is to build single click purchasing similar to Amazon’s.
+We also have a partner in all this; POP will be building the ticketing system and has taken on the formidable challenge of building an online sales system capable of handling our busiest periods without the need for a waiting room.
+They have a long history of working with arts venues in the UK, previously creating the system that sends you our emails as well as our iPhone ticketing app.
+They’re currently working on a new select-a-seat tool that will be simpler to use than the current incarnation and works on other devices that don’t support Flash.
+Their next task is to build single-click purchasing similar to Amazon’s.

 After all these developments, I’m sure that your ultimate question is “When is it going to be launched?”, but I’m afraid we’re going to keep you guessing, for now at least.
 I can tell you that we start our first round of testing in the middle of March.
-It’s important that we get this right; there are always issues with complex new websites, and we want to be sure we give you the best possible experience when we go live.
+We must get this right; there are always issues with complex new websites, and we want to be sure we give you the best possible experience when we go live.